adityasatuluri/ATSuite/readme.md

 1. **Sign In** – User authenticates through Puter.
 2. **Upload Resume** – The resume (PDF) is uploaded securely.
-3. **Processing** – The file is converted to image format for better AI analysis.
-4. **AI Feedback** – Puter AI analyzes the content and returns structured feedback.
+4. **AI Processing & Feedback** – Puter AI analyzes the content and returns structured feedback.
-5. **View Results** – Users see their ATS score, keyword match rate, and suggestions for improvement.
+5. **View Results** – Users see their ATS score, and suggestions for improvement.

 ---